 Manage placenta previa:

 - You may need to be on bedrest until your baby is born.
-Ask your primary healthcare provider which activities you may do while you are on bedrest.
+Ask your healthcare provider which activities you may do while you are on bedrest.

 - Do not douche or have sex.
 These may cause bleeding.